 US patent number 9,037,125 was filed on April 7th of last year, credited to Mohammed Waleed Kadous and assigned to Google.
 Read More

 Luxe is a service that allows you to summon a valet to park your car when time or energy is low, something that many people probably won't consider using due to either reluctance to paying for this sort of thing or because they don't live in an area where it just isn't very hard to park for yourself.
 The name itself screams, "This is a want, not a need" (also, luxury).
+The service is launching something new called Drive Home in which their valets will drive you up to 50 miles to your own home and in your own car, which is targeted to keeping drunk or otherwise compromised drivers off the road.
 Read More

 Most of the apps from the American Red Cross are intended for use during emergencies, but the organization's latest one, titled simply "Emergency," still manages to bring something new to the table.
 It consolidates all of your alerts in one place.
 So when some sort of weather event is going down and Google hasn't yet buzzed your phone, you know where to look.
 Read More

 We all know the perils of using a cell phone while driving.
 At best it's difficult and at worst it is incredibly dangerous.
 Still, sometimes we need to perform simple actions on our devices when behind the wheel.
 This basic problem has driven the development of Android Auto and various company-specific software and hardware to smooth things out.
 AutoMate is an Android app, now in beta, that is quite a bit easier than buying a new head unit.
 Rather, it delivers a cleaner, Android Auto-inspired interface designed to make on-the-road use easier.

 You will probably notice that it looks a lot like Android Auto.
 Read More